Home / OLSAS Application Guide / OLSAS – University of Ottawa

 uOttawa is home to one of the best mooting programs in the country.
 Each year, our students bring home awards from the top mooting competitions in Canada and around the world.

-We educate the legal leaders of tomorrow.
+We educate the legal leaders and innovators of tomorrow.
 Our alumni work as lawyers in private practice, government, in-house counsel and law-related fields, including business, technology, international organizations and the not-for-profit sector.

 Real-world Experience